 A search was made of data sources throughout Alaska for sales of real estate comparable to the subject property.
 Details of the selected sales are found in ADDENDUM III.
 They are listed and numbered in order of the date of the transaction, the most recent first.
-The assigned numbers of the transactions have been retained in tabulations made for analysis purposes.
-All of these sales have been confirmed qualified appraisers, and reconfirmed by by INFO 1£ possible.
-Uses of the sales, whether by private or public owners, all involve management for various types of natural is true even for properties This resources. with development potential because the appropriate development will rely on natural resources being protected as amenity to of the properties the development.
-Some contained significant volumes of timber while others contained no timber value at all.
-All of the sales contained other noncommodity values, or amenities, such as mountains, views, populations of wildlife, beaches and ocean access, fresh streams, proximity to population centers water or transportation, etc. Except in the case of sale number 10, the only variable for which there is adequate information to make adjustments between the sales and the subject is timber.
-Differences in other units of comparison must be recognized subjectively in the analysis and final Sale number 10 has been adjusted for a reconciliation. difference in size compared to the subject.
+The assigned numbers of the transactions have been retained in tabulations made for All of these sales have been confirmed analysis purposes. appraisers. and reconfirmed by qualified possible.
+Uses of the sales, whether by private or public owners, all involve management for various types of natural resources.
+This is true even for properties development potential because the appropriate development will rely on natural resources being protected as amenity to development.
+Some of the properties contained significant volumes of timber while others contained no timber value at all.
+All of the sales contained other noncommodity values, or amenities, such as mountains, views, populations of wildlife, beaches and ocean access, fresh streams, proximity to population centers transportation, etc. Except in the case of sale number 10, the only variable for which there is adequate information to make adjustments between the sales and the subject is timber.
+Differences in other units of comparison must be recognized subjectively in the analysis and reconciliation.
+Sale number 10 has been adjusted for a difference in size compared to the subject.

 The expected cash value of the subject timber has been converted to a value per acre, over the total area of the subject property.
 The same is done for timber values found in the comparable sales.
 In this way the unit of comparison expresses the relative importance of timber value in the overall sale.
 An adjustment is made in the price per acre of the comparable sale equal to the subject timber value per acre minus the sale timber value per acre.
 The indicated value for the subject property from sales that contained no timber value is the sale price per acre plus the subject timber value per acre.
+From sales in which the entire purchase price is accounted for in timber value, the indicated value of the subject is the timber value of the subject.